 After reading the above lines, one may wonder how beautiful was the idol of Antrikshji Parshwanath, which led Shri Yashovijayji to pen such a beautiful hymn.
 The divine idol which is said to be so miraculous that it floats mid-air is, however the centrepiece of a lethal dispute between the two Jain sects: the Shwetambars and the Digambars, both of whom claim possession of the deity.
 Looking at the current state of the idol, one wonders do the devotees really love their lord or just want to take control and ownership?

 |The current condition of the divine idol of Antriksh ji Parshwanath|

-Today, the derelict temple which is surrounded by more policemen than devotees shows how an internal war between 2 sects can completely ruin an age old ancient pilgrimage.
+Today, the derelict temple is surrounded by more policemen than devotees, which shows how an internal war between 2 sects can completely ruin an age old ancient pilgrimage.
 While the badly ruined idol remains locked up in the sanctum, only 2 pujaris (one of each sect) are allowed to conduct a daily Aarti while others are allowed to have a glimpse of the idol from a window situated at a distance.
 How did this happen?
 While it is very difficult to answer that, I try to provide the historical facts and the timeline of the entire dispute below-

 |The Dilapidated temple of Antrikshji Parshwanath|

 1. Shri Antriksh Parshwanath, an ancient pilgrimage was highly revered by the Jain community.
 It was believed that this idol was built by Vidyadhar Raja (Husband of Ravan’s sister) and was the 3rd oldest Jain idol in the entire cosmos.